Potential Remote Work Segments

 3. Your Own Business

 You are your own boss and don’t have to work for anyone.
 You can work from where you want when you want and as much as you want.
 Start your own dropshipping business, try your luck with affiliate marketing or come up with a totally new business concept.
 Although you enjoy a maximum of flexibility, you also have to find a way to generate income.
 You often have to invest much money to get started and, at some stage, need to get a business partner, freelancers or employees on board to help you grow.

 Need some more inspirations what kind of work from home you can do?
 Check out this guide with many remote job ideas and get inspired.

-Now that you have got a rough idea what you COULD do, when you wanted to screw the office, we can look a bit deeper into the work from home pros and cons.
-Please bear in mind that I won’t talk about things like no paid sick days or such, because that isn’t necessary due to remote work but due to the nature of your job in general (i.e. being a freelancer or business owner).
+Now that you have got a rough idea of what you COULD do when you wanted to screw the office, we can look a bit deeper into the work from home pros and cons.
+Please bear in mind that I won’t talk about things like no paid sick days or such because that isn’t necessary due to remote work but due to the nature of your job in general (i.e. being a freelancer or business owner).

 Luckily, there are plenty of advantages of remote work.
 This is what you could look forward to:

 1. No Commute

 No more crowded buses or trains.
 No more annoying traffic jams.
 Back in my office job I always hated this part of my day the most.
 I found it very stressful and depressing.
 You are surrounded by the tired, frustrated and stressed out faces of all the daily commuters first thing in the morning, especially on a Monday morning.
 How are you supposed to keep up your good mood?!
 This is not the way I want to start my days.
 Working from home is a brilliant way to avoid those threaded daily commutes.